CornellLabofOrnithology/ebirdst/cran-comments.md

-# ebirdst 0.4.0
+# ebirdst 1.0.0

+- major update to align with the new eBird Status and Trends API
-- updates for eBird Status Data Products v2020
+- update to align with the 2020 eBird Status Data Products
+- transition from rappdirs to tools::R_user_dir() for handling download directories
+- all new vignettes

 ## Test environments